glenn20/mp-image-tool-esp32/README.md

 options:
-  -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
+  -h, --help            show this help message and exit -o FILE, --output FILE
-                        output filename
-  -q, --quiet           mute program output
-  -d, --debug           print additional info
-  -n, --no-reset        do not reset the device after esptool.py commands -x, --extract-app     extract .app-bin from firmware -f SIZE, --flash-size SIZE
+                        output filename or device to flash firmware -q, --quiet           set debug level to WARNING (default: INFO) -d, --debug           set debug level to DEBUG (default: INFO) -n, --no-reset        leave device in bootloader mode afterward -x, --extract-app     extract .app-bin from firmware -f SIZE, --flash-size SIZE
                         size of flash for new partition table -a SIZE, --app-size SIZE
-                        size of factory and ota app partitions --check               check app partitions and OTA config are valid --no-rollback         disable ota rollback on firmware update with --ota Use this if bootloader or app don't support rollback.
+                        size of factory and ota app partitions -m METHOD, --method METHOD
-  --baud RATE           baud rate for serial port (default: 460800) --ota-update FILE     perform an OTA firmware updgrade over the serial port --from-csv FILE       load new partition table from CSV file --table ota/default/NAME1=SUBTYPE:SIZE[,NAME2,...]
+                        esptool method: subprocess, command or direct (default) --check-app           check app partitions and OTA config are valid --no-rollback         disable app rollback after OTA update --baud RATE           baud rate for serial port (default: 460800) --ota-update FILE     perform an OTA firmware upgrade over the serial port --from-csv FILE       load new partition table from CSV file --table ota/default/NAME1=SUBTYPE:SIZE[,NAME2,...]
-                        create new partition table, eg: "--table ota" (install an OTA- enabled partition table), "--table default" (default (non-OTA) partition table), "--table nvs=7B,factory=2M,vfs=0".
-SUBTYPE is
-                        optional in most cases (inferred from name).
+                        create new partition table, eg: "--table ota" (install an OTA-enabled partition table), "--table default" (default (non-OTA) partition table), "--table nvs=7B,factory=2M,vfs=0".
+SUBTYPE is optional in most cases (inferred from name).
   --delete NAME1[,NAME2]
                         delete the named partitions --add NAME1:SUBTYPE:OFFSET:SIZE[,NAME2,...]
                         add new partitions to table --resize NAME1=SIZE1[,NAME2=SIZE2]
                         resize partitions eg. --resize factory=2M,nvs=5B,vfs=0.
 If SIZE is 0, expand partition to available space --erase NAME1[,NAME2]
-                        erase the named partitions on device flash storage --erase-fs NAME1[,NAME2]
+                        erase the named partitions --erase-fs NAME1[,NAME2]
                         erase first 4 blocks of a partition on flash storage.
 Micropython will initialise filesystem on next boot.
   --read NAME1=FILE1[,NAME2=FILE2,bootloader=FILE,...]
-                        copy partition contents to file(s) --write NAME1=FILE1[,NAME2=FILE2,bootloader=FILE,...]
+                        copy partition contents (or bootloader) to file.
+  --write NAME1=FILE1[,NAME2=FILE2,bootloader=FILE,...]
-                        write file(s) contents into partitions on the device flash storage.
+                        write file(s) contents into partitions (or bootloader) in the firmware.

 Where SIZE is a decimal or hex number with an optional suffix (M=megabytes, K=kilobytes, B=blocks (0x1000=4096 bytes)).

-Options --erase, --erase-fs, --read, --write and --bootloader can only be used when operating on serial-attached devices (not firmware files).
+Options --erase-fs and --ota-update can only be used when operating on serial-attached devices (not firmware files).

+If a serial device is provided to the `-o` or `--output` option, the firmware (including any changes made) will be flashed to the device, eg:

+    `mp-image-tool-esp32 firmware.bin -o u0`

+is a convenient way to flash firmware to a device.

 ```